A Survey Analyzing Generalization in Deep Reinforcement Learning: Introduction

 \section{Introduction}

-The performance of reinforcement learning algorithms has been boosted with the utilization of deep neural networks as function approximators \citep{mn15}.
-Currently, it is possible to learn deep reinforcement learning policies that can operate in large state and/or action space MDPs \cite{silver17,vinyals19}.
-This progress consequently resulted in building reasonable deep reinforcement learning policies that can play computer games with high dimensional state representations (e.g. Atari, StarCraft), solve complex robotics control tasks, design algorithms \citep{daniel23,fawzi22}, and play some of the most complicated board games (e.g. Chess, Go) \citep{jul20nat}.
+The performance of reinforcement learning algorithms \citep{watkins89, sutton84,sutton88} has been boosted with the utilization of deep neural networks as function approximators \citep{mn15}.
+Currently, it is possible to learn deep reinforcement learning policies that can operate in large state and/or action space MDPs \citep{silver17, vinyals19}.
+This progress consequently resulted in building reasonable deep reinforcement learning policies that can play computer games with high dimensional state representations (e.g. Atari, StarCraft), solve complex robotics control tasks, design algorithms \citep{daniel23, fawzi22}, guide large language models \citep{openai23,gemini23}, and play some of the most complicated board games (e.g. Chess, Go) \citep{jul20nat}.
 However, deep reinforcement learning algorithms also experience several problems caused by their overall limited generalization capabilities.
-Some studies demonstrated these problems via adversarial perturbations introduced to the state observations of the policy \citep{huang17, kos17, korkmaz22}, several focused on exploring the fundamental issues with function approximation, estimation biases in the state-action value function \citep{hado16}, or with new architectural design ideas \citep{wang16}.
+Some studies demonstrated these problems via adversarial perturbations introduced to the state observations of the policy \citep{huang17, kos17, korkmaz22, korkmaz2023icml}, several focused on exploring the fundamental issues with function approximation, estimation biases in the state-action value function \citep{trun93,hasselt10}, or with new architectural design ideas \citep{wang16}.
 The fact that we are not able to completely explore the entire MDP for high dimensional state representation MDPs, even with deep neural networks as function approximators, is one of the root problems that limits generalization.
-On top of this, some portion of the problems are directly caused by the utilization of deep neural networks and thereby the intrinsic problems inherited from their utilization \citep{fellow15,szegedy13,korkmaz22}.
+On top of this, some portion of the problems are directly caused by the utilization of deep neural networks and thereby the intrinsic problems inherited from their utilization \citep{fellow15,szegedy13,korkmaz22, korkmazthesis24}.